Scout-Spark-Software/UnitSpark/README.md

 ## About

 Unit Spark is the parent company behind the adventures-focused website, adventures.unitspark.org.
-While ScoutSpark focuses on outdoor adventure resources and inspiration for scouting activities, Unit Spark also develops a separate unit management platform (currently under development).
+While Unit Spark focuses on outdoor adventure resources and inspiration for scouting activities, Unit Spark also develops a separate unit management platform (currently under development).
 The site features interactive sections highlighting hiking and camping adventures.

 ## Tech Stack